tankertux/pia-openvpn/README.md

   mrcaution/pia-openvpn
 ```

-Due to the nature of the VPN client, this container must be started with some additional privileges, `--cap-add=NET_ADMIN` and `--device=/dev/net/tun` make sure that the tunnel can be created from within the container.
+Due to the nature of the VPN client, this container must be started with some additional privileges, `--privileged`, `--cap-add=NET_ADMIN` and `--device=/dev/net/tun` make sure that the tunnel can be created from within the container.

 Starting the container in privileged mode seems to be required.
 I was unable to get this to work with the /dev/net/tun without running in privileged mode.